Virgin Rail Group: 2010s

-In March 2015, Virgin Trains East Coast commenced operating the InterCity East Coast franchise; the company was a joint venture between Stagecoach (90%) and Virgin Group (10%).
-Due to the line performing below VTEC's expectations, it was announced in May 2018 that the contract would be terminated early by the government.
-VTEC ceased operating on 23 June 2018 and operations passed to a government-owned operator, London North Eastern Railway.

-In November 2016, the government announced that the InterCity West Coast franchise would be replaced by a new franchise named the West Coast Partnership, which included operating High Speed 2 (HS2).
-Services are planned to begin on the first phase of HS2 in 2026.
+In November 2016, the government announced that the InterCity West Coast franchise would be replaced by the West Coast Partnership, which included operating High Speed 2 (HS2).
+Services were planned to begin on the first phase of HS2 in 2026.
 The DfT requires that the new operator have experience in operating high speed trains (250 mph) and infrastructure.
 To satisfy this requirement, Stagecoach (50%) and Virgin (20%) bid in a joint venture with SNCF (30%).
-In April 2019 Stagecoach revealed that it had been disqualified from the franchises it was bidding for, including the West Coast Partnership, thus Virgin Trains ceased in December 2019.
+In April 2019, Stagecoach revealed that it had been disqualified from the franchises it was bidding for, including the West Coast Partnership.
+One month later, the company announced that it would legally challenge the disqualification.
+However, on 17 June 2020, the High Court ruled against the company and that the decision had been lawful.
+Accordingly, Virgin Trains ceased in December 2019.

 In June 2019, Virgin lodged an application to the Office of Rail & Road for an open access service from London Euston to Liverpool Lime Street calling at Nuneaton, Tamworth, Lichfield Trent Valley, Liverpool South Parkway and Liverpool Lime Street to rival the West Coast Partnership franchisee from May 2021.
 The application was later withdrawn.

+2020s

+In August 2025, Virgin and Alstom entered a binding agreement to supply 12 Avelia Stream sets for Virgin’s High Speed 1 and Channel Tunnel bid.

+In October 2025, the Office of Rail and Road announced that it had approved the application from Virgin Trains Europe Holdings Limited (Virgin Trains) for access to the light maintenance facilities of Temple Mills Depot, beating out other applicants such as Evolyn, Gemini, and Trenitalia.
+This is an important step to start competition with Eurostar.
+Virgin Trains is expected to begin operations through the Channel Tunnel within the next five years.

 Non United Kingdom rail operations

-In 1998 Virgin Rail, as part of the Capital Rail consortium, was shortlisted for an Australian high-speed rail service from Sydney to Canberra.
+In 1998, Virgin Rail, as part of the Capital Rail consortium, was shortlisted for an Australian high-speed rail service from Sydney to Canberra.

-In November 2018, it was announced that the Virgin Group would be acquiring a shareholding in Brightline to form Virgin Trains USA in 2019.
-However, in August 2020, Virgin Group withdrew from Brightline.
+During November 2018, it was announced that Virgin Group would become a minority investor in the American company Brightline and would provide rights to rebrand the service as Virgin Trains USA.
+However, in August 2020, managers at the company alleged that Virgin had not provided the agreed investment money and thus it would be ending its branding deal, returning to the previous Brightline brand.
+In March 2021, Virgin sued Brightline for $251.3 million because of the broken contract.
+In October 2023, the High Court in London ruled in favour of Virgin, and awarded the company $115 million in damages.
+Brightline stated its intention to appeal the judgement.